Bata Shoe Museum: Permanent exhibition

 The museum's permanent exhibition, All About Shoes, provides a historical survey of footwear throughout history and includes interactive displays that highlight the social significance of shoes and their development from various cultures.
 The exhibition also features exhibits that examine the development of shoe-making technologies, with mini dioramas of shoe-making workshops throughout history with supplementary text and video.

 The exhibition is made up of three components, Behind the Scenes: A Glimpse into Artifact Storage, Fashion Afoot, and What's Their Line Fashion Afoot is an exhibition component that examines the development of fashion shoes during the 20th century, and the emergence of footwear as a major fashion accessory.
 What's Their Line? examines purpose-built, specialized footwear including French chestnut-crushing clogs, and sumo wrestler's geta The Behind the Scenes component of the exhibition is where shoes, and other items from the museum's collection are placed on display.

 The exhibits were devised by Montreal-based design firm Design+Communication Ltd., who designed the exhibits with the shoes placed close to the viewer, with monochromatic images of social life to provide context to the shoe's historical use.
 Larger architectural images intended to evoke the temporal cultural provenance of the shoes are also displayed behind these exhibits.
 Lighting in the exhibition is subdued, in an effort to protect the collection from deterioration.
 Shoes are typically displayed on a low-rising dais, typically built from blonde maple wood.

 The smallest shoes typically on display in the permanent exhibition are 3 in Chinese shoes made for women who had their feet bound.
-The exhibition also features a plaster cast of the first known human-like footprint, made from 3.7 million years old footprints found in Tanzania.
+The exhibition also features a plaster cast of the first known human-like footprint from Laetoli, made from 3.7 million years old footprints found in Tanzania.